Meet your Landlords

 This 350 year old stone-built country inn has a single large bar with oak beams and unique plaster decorations to the ceiling and bar front, thought to be harvest fertility symbols.
 It was originally a farmhouse but it was re-fronted in the 19th century and has been enlarged over the years.
 Outside here is a large garden and covered patio area.

-The pub has recently refurbished by current landlords, Peter and Karlene, including a completely new kitchen, beer cellar and new washrooms.
+The pub has recently been refurbished by current landlords, Peter and Karlene, including a completely new kitchen, beer cellar and new washrooms.
 The old conservatory is now an insulated garden room and there is a new dining area which can accommodate a further twenty guests.

 Manston is a small village and civil parish in the county of Dorset in southern England, lying next to the River Stour in the Blackmore Vale, two miles north east of Sturminster Newton.
 In 1086 in the Domesday Book, Manston was recorded as Manestone which may have derived from a family of the same name that resided in the area.
 Manston was originally a small self-sufficient agricultural community contained in one big field next to a river where villagers farmed, fished and milled corn to make flour.